MichaelYingEngineering/ECE444-F2020-Lab3/README.md

 [ss6]: Browser.PNG "Browser"

 # Activity 1
-Perform all development in a branch "lab4_Microservice_Experiment" in your Lab3 task GitHub repository (you are experimenting after all).
+Completed the tasks
 # Activity 2
 Steps to build and start the system:
 1. Clone this git repo and go to its location.
-The Dockerfile can be found there.
+The Dockerfile can be found in repo's root directory.
 ![alt text][ss1]
 2. Run the command **docker build -t ece444-f2020-lab3 .** to build image
 ![alt text][ss2]